fuag15/project_northstar_openvr_driver/README.md

 - restart steamvr.
 If driver is taking a long time to start, chances are it got built in debug mode, Release mode optimizes a way a bunch of intermediate object creation during the lens distortion solve that happens at startup.
 If things are still going south please maka a bug, I'll do my best to get to them asap.

-- if you wish to remove controller emulation, disable the leap driver in SteamVR developer settings.
+- if you wish to remove controller emulation edit your .vrsettings configuration section and change enableControllers to false, if you wish to disable the models in game do the same for useRenderModels.